bparanj/hivegrid.dev/README.md

 ## Purpose

-The purpose is to automate the software delivery process by providing a toolchain that leverages Packer, Terraform, Ansible, and cloud provider SDKs.
-The toolchain simplifies infrastructure management tasks by offering a declarative language, pre-built templates for common use cases and glue code to integrate with cloud providers.
+Automate the software delivery process by using a toolchain that leverages Packer, Terraform, Ansible and cloud provider SDKs.
+The toolchain simplifies infrastructure management tasks by using a declarative language, pre-built templates for common use cases and glue code to integrate with cloud providers.

-It targets developers at companies with limited or no DevOps resources, drastically reducing the time spent on manual infrastructure tasks from days to minutes.
+It targets developers at companies with limited or no DevOps resources.
+It reduces the time spent on manual infrastructure tasks from days to minutes.
 Developers can focus more on application development rather than infrastructure complexities.
-It is designed for those comfortable with the command-line interface, offering customizable templates for each phase of software delivery to streamline processes and enhance efficiency in their software delivery workflow.
+It is designed for those comfortable with the command-line interface, offering customizable templates for each phase of software delivery to streamline processes and enhance efficiency in the software delivery workflow.

 ## Who is it for?